ImageMagick/Usage-Markdown/layers/index.md

 ### Layers Composite - Merge Two Layer Lists {#layer_composite}

-With IM v6.3.3-7 the "`-layers`" method, '`Composite`' was added allowing you compose two completely separate sets of images together.
+With IM v6.3.3-7 the "`-layers`" method, '`Composite`' was added allowing you to compose two completely separate sets of images together.

 To do this on the command line a special '`null:`' marker image is needed to define where the first *destination* list of images ends and the overlaid *source* image list begins.
 But that is the only real complication of this method.